matuzo/HTMHell/hell/entries/heading.md

 ## Issues and how to fix them

 1. `h1 – h6` elements must not be used to markup subheadings, subtitles, alternative titles and taglines unless intended to be the heading for a new section or subsection.<sup><a href="#resources">1</a></sup>
 1. All `div` elements in this specific example are superfluous.
-It's likely that they only exist because a front-end framework adds them by default.
+It’s likely that they only exist because a front-end framework adds them by default.
 Use [Fragments in React](https://reactjs.org/docs/fragments.html) or similar techniques in other frameworks to avoid unnecessary markup.
 1. {{ snippets.dom_size }}
 1. {{ snippets.dom_tree }}
-1. Only [phrasing content](https://www.w3.org/TR/html52/dom.html#phrasing-content) is allowed as children and descendants of `h1 – h6` elements. (`h3` and `div` don't fall in the phrasing content category).
+1. Only [phrasing content](https://www.w3.org/TR/html52/dom.html#phrasing-content) is allowed as children and descendants of `h1 – h6` elements. (`h3` and `div` don’t fall in the phrasing content category).
 1. {{ snippets.i_elem }}
 1. {{ snippets.aplaceholder }} <sup><a href="#resources">3</a></sup>
 1. {{ snippets.aplaceholder_click }}